Sarthak221198/Netflix-Clone-DevSecOps/README.md

 ![Screenshot](images/image3.png)

 **Trivy**
-Trivy is an open-source vulnerability scanner for containers, file systems, and code repositories.
+ is an open-source vulnerability scanner for containers, file systems, and code repositories.
 It detects vulnerabilities, misconfigurations, and exposed secrets.
 It is widely used in DevOps pipelines for security compliance.

 ```sh
 vi trivy.sh